Knowledge What factors should be considered when selecting between CVD and PECVD? Choose the Right Deposition Method for Your Lab

 Factor CVD PECVD

-Deposition Temperature High (several hundred to several thousand °C) Low (room temperature to a few hundred °C)
+Deposition Temperature High (hundreds to over 1000°C) Low (room temp to a few hundred °C)

 Related Products